cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/high_level_architecture/_index.md

 In the background, the same agents that are used on the hosts are also used in {{< param cfy_manager_name >}}, but in a different context.
 For instance, every deployment has two agents, one of which talks to IaaS APIs to deploy resources.

 {{% note title="Note" %}}
-Note that {{< param product_name >}} can run in "agentless" mode, which means that agents can use specific plugins to manage hosts without the agents being installed on those hosts.
+Note: {{< param product_name >}} can run on "agentless" mode, which means that agents can use specific plugins to manage hosts without the agents being installed on those hosts.
 You can specify which server nodes will have agents installed on them in the blueprint.
 {{% /note %}}

 For more information about agents, [click here]({{< relref "cloudify_manager/agents/_index.md" >}}).